-Accessible Video Player
+Video Player

 What makes a video accessible is widely misunderstood.
 Many web professionals know about closed captions.
-What many don't know is that they absolutely need audio descriptions in order to be WCAG AA compliant.
+What many don't know is that they need audio descriptions in order to be WCAG AA compliant.

-WCAG video compliance guidelines
+WCAG video related guidelines

 Requirement A AA AAA